-Retail Other consists of the Other Challengers & Growth Markets, including ING's bank stakes in Asia.
-The net result of Retail Other decreased to EUR 541 million in 2022, from EUR 639 million in 2021.
+Retail Other consists of the Other Challengers & Growth Markets.
+The net result of Retail Other increased to EUR 525 million in 2022, from EUR 490 million in 2021.

-Retail Other's result before tax declined to EUR 845 million, from EUR 949 million in 2021, mainly due to higher regulatory costs in Poland and higher risk costs.
+Retail Other's result before tax increased to EUR 825 million, from EUR 797 million in 2021, mainly due to higher regulatory costs in Poland and higher risk costs.

-Total income rose by EUR 61 million to EUR 3,663 million.
-Net interest income was up 0.5% to EUR 2,726 million, despite a EUR -343 million impact from new mortgage moratorium regulation imposed by the Polish government.
-Excluding this impact, net interest income increased 13.2%.
+Total income rose by EUR 196 million to EUR 3,637 million.
+Net interest income was up 0.6% to EUR 2,725 million, despite a EUR -343 million impact from new mortgage moratorium regulation imposed by the Polish government.
+Excluding this impact, net interest income increased 13.3%.
 This increase mainly reflected higher margins on liabilities, notably in Poland, Australia and Spain, following increases in central bank interest rates.
 Interest income on lending products declined in most of the countries due to tighter lending margins.
 Net customer lending (adjusted for currency effects, Treasury and the run-off portfolio in France as from the second quarter of 2022) grew by EUR 3.2 billion in 2022, with growth in all countries.
 Net core deposits growth (also adjusted for currency impacts and Treasury as well as the France run-off portfolio) was EUR 5.2 billion, primarily driven by net inflows in Spain, Australia and Poland.
 Net fee and commission income rose by EUR 5 million to EUR 535 million, supported by higher daily banking and insurance fees.
 These increases were largely offset by lower fees from investment products, reflecting low stock markets and subdued trading activity and the impact of ING's exit from the French retail market.
-Investment and other income rose to EUR 402 million and included EUR 125 million income from the transfer of ING's investment business in France and EUR -165 million for impairments on ING's equity stake in TTB.
-Excluding these three exceptional income items, investment and other income increased by EUR 81 million, mainly due to higher Treasury-related income and the proceeds from the sale of a non-performing loan portfolio in Spain.
+Investment and other income rose to EUR 377 million and included EUR 125 million income from the transfer of our investment business in France.
+Excluding these exceptional income items, investment and other income increased by EUR 50 million, mainly due to higher Treasury-related income and the proceeds from the sale of a non-performing loan portfolio in Spain.

-Operating expenses rose by EUR 64 million, or 2.6%, to EUR 2,516 million.
+Operating expenses rose by EUR 67 million, or 2.7%, to EUR 2,509 million.
 In 2022, expenses included EUR 51 million of incidental items, mainly consisting of restructuring provisions related to the discontinuation of ING's retail banking activities in France and the Philippines and the refocusing of ING's partnership for insurance propositions.
 2021 had included EUR 166 million of incidental costs, mainly consisting of restructuring provisions and impairments related to ING's decision to exit the retail banking markets in France and the Czech Republic.
 Regulatory costs increased by EUR 100 million as 2022 contained a EUR 99 million contribution to the new Institutional Protection Scheme in Poland.
-Excluding incidental items and regulatory costs, expenses increased by EUR 79 million, primarily attributable to inflationary pressure across all markets, investments in operational process improvements in Australia and EUR 21 million for a litigation provision in Spain.
+Excluding incidental items and regulatory costs, expenses increased by EUR 82 million, primarily attributable to inflationary pressure across all markets, investments in operational process improvements in Australia and EUR 21 million for a litigation provision in Spain.